 - Action by a disgruntled employee, such as the disclosure of confidential information to government agencies or media.

 A Smoldering Crisis may start with adverse government actions; false accusations; indictment of an employee; lawsuits; damaging rumors; computer tampering; special interest group attack; whistle-blower threat or actions; activist demonstrations; terrorism threat or action; or damaging rumors.

-The PIO director and manager of Media Relations will regularly discuss media coverage and related activity to determine emerging trends and extraordinary coverage and activity.
+The PAO director and deputy director will regularly discuss media coverage and related activity to determine emerging trends and extraordinary coverage and activity.
 These trends will be reviewed with the associate executive director of communications and member relations and brought to the attention of the executive director.

-The Crisis Response Team will include executive director, associate executive director of communications and member relations, PIO director, manager of Media Relations and ALA’s media relations consultant.
+The Crisis Response Team will include executive director, associate executive director of communications and member relations, PAO director and deputy director.
 The team will determine if the criteria have been met that indicate that there is a crisis.

 Examples of media coverage and related activity that will be reviewed against the criteria of a crisis will include the following:

 - National print columnist or radio or TV commentator attacks ALA and its policies.

 - Print editorial attacking ALA and its policies appears in newspaper in top 20 U.S. markets.

 - Attacks by bloggers regarding key ALA issues during a 60 day period.

 - Announcement of a national TV or radio show focused on ALA and libraries that has an attacking tone.